Chase Distillery: Chase Gin

 Introduced in 2008, both Chase GB & Williams Elegant Gin is the UK's only single-estate gin.
-Its two main variants are Williams Elegant Gin (48%) and Chase GB Extra Dry Gin (40%).
-In 2013, it was named one of the Telegraph's "best new gins".
+Its two main variants are Williams Elegant Gin (48% abv) and Chase GB Extra Dry Gin (40% abv).
+In 2013, it was named one of The Daily Telegraph's "best new gins".

 First produced in 2008, Williams Elegant Gin is a clear, non-vintage, un-aged gin distilled from apple spirits.
-It contains a blend of 11 botanicals, including Juniper, Coriander seeds, Liquorice, Lemon and Orange peels, Hops, elderflower and Bramley apples, among others.
+It contains a blend of 11 botanicals, including juniper, coriander seeds, liquorice, lemon and orange peels, hops, elderflower and Bramley apples, among others.
 Launched in Spain in 2012, Chase GB Extra Dry Gin uses Chase Vodka as its base.
-To create the gin, the vodka is infused with juniper buds and berries, along with 10 botanicals including Cinnamon, Nutmeg, Ginger, Almond, Coriander, Liquorice and Lemon.
-In 2016, it won a double gold award at the San Francisco World Spirits Competition.
+To create the gin, the vodka is infused with juniper buds and berries, along with 10 botanicals including cinnamon, nutmeg, ginger, almond, coriander, liquorice and lemon.
+In 2016, it won a Double Gold Award at the San Francisco World Spirits Competition.

 Other gin products made by Chase Distillery include: